-They had committed so many sins, they had forgotten what was sin.
+They had committed so many sins, they had forgotten what it was.
 Their conscience had been seared over.
 The more they sinned, the less they recognized sin for what it was.
 Judgement begins at the house of God.
-When Jesus judges the world, there will be many that will cry out to Him and say, didn’t we do this or that, in your name, and He will say, Get away from me, I never knew you.
-It will not matter how big the church was that you pastored.
-If your heart is not right with God, you will be cast down by Jesus.
+When Jesus judges the world, there will be many that will cry out to Him and say, didn’t we do this or that, in Your name, and He will say, Get away from me, I never knew you.
+It will not matter how big the church was that you pastored; if your heart is not right with God, you will be cast down by Jesus.
 This was the same thing here.

 Jeremiah 8:13 “I will surely consume them, saith the LORD: [there shall be] no grapes on the vine, nor figs on the fig tree, and the leaf shall fade; and [the things that] I have given them shall pass away from them.”

 The Lord expected His people to produce fruit.
 True faith always expresses itself in actions (Matt.
 21:19; Luke 13:6).

 God had miraculously fed them, but that will be no more.
 In some sense they were the branches, but they produced no fruit.
 I believe in this, God is speaking of cutting off their source of help from Him.
 Now God will not look upon them or care for their needs.
 The things of nature would no longer cooperate with them.
 This is like the curse on the ground spoken of in Genesis.